sbrice/disc-sprint-nyc-2018/README.md

   Walk through developing a machine learning pipeline, from prototyping to production, with the Jupyter platform.
 Using the **[Recommendation engine](https://github.com/sbrice/practical-ml/tree/master/recommendation)** or **[Anomaly detection](https://github.com/sbrice/practical-ml/tree/master/anomaly)** notebook learn at your own pace and seek help from the facilitators as you need it.
 Prior programming experience required.

-  - **Prerequisites:** Prior Python programming experience, basic familiarity with math (e.g. linear algebra), and data analysis.
+  - **Prerequisites:** Python programming experience, basic familiarity with math (e.g. linear algebra), and data analysis.

   - **Facilitators:** [Samuel Brice](https://github.com/sbrice)